Boiler maintenance guide

 If you’re a landlord and you’ve installed gas boilers in your properties, you’ll need to make sure they have an annual gas safety check too.

-It’s easy to get an alarm from DIY shops, large supermarkets and department stores, or online retailers and from some energy suppliers too.
-Make sure the model you choose meets current European safety standards.
-Check the packaging or the product to see it complies with BSEN 50291 or EN50291 and has the 'CE' mark.
+It’s easy to get an alarm from any reputable retailer, but make sure the model you choose meets current European safety standards.
+Check the packaging or the product to see that it’s marked BS EN 50291 or EN50291 and has the 'CE' mark.

-Your alarm should be placed up high, between 1-3 metres from the gas, coal or oil fuel appliance you're monitoring for CO leaks.
-Alarms can be left free standing on a shelf or fixed to a wall or ceiling.
+Your alarm should be placed up high, between one to three metres from the boiler.
+Alarms can be placed on a shelf or fixed to a wall or ceiling.

 - If on a ceiling, the alarm should be mounted at least 30cm from any wall.